 In the kitchen, at the table and nearly every restaurant menu, pumpkin, cinnamon, and ginger are flavors of the season.

 It used to be pumpkin was a seasonal pie.
 But, OMGosh, now pumpkin is everywhere!
 This hot, hot food is in yogurt, almonds, ice cream, cereal, cakes, peanut butter, cookies and muffins, plus coffee drinks and beer are showcasing pumpkin and the spicy seasonings that pair so well with it.
 Also in Gingersnap Pumpkin Pie

 Cooked pumpkin, rich in vitamin A and a good source of fiber, is good for your digestion, skin, eyes, and blood pressure.
 All its orangey goodness brings plentiful plant compounds making pumpkin a vegetable not to be missed.
 The spices we tend to use with it also deliver health benefits, so it’s a win-win for your taste buds and your body.
 Unfortunately, some of pumpkiny foods listed above don’t have any pumpkin.
 I’m looking at you Pumpkin Spice Oreo’s!

 Canned pumpkin is a staple in my cupboard.
 Almost like a little black dress, it goes with about everything!
 It’s delish as a ravioli sauce.
 Or stirred in pancakes, oatmeal, soups, chili, smoothies, and yogurt.
-You might like my recipe for Gingersnap Pumpkin Pie.
-Some recipes don’t require a full can.
+You might like my Apple Pumpkin Butter or lower sugar pumpkin recipe for Gingersnap Pumpkin Pie.
+Some recipes don’t require a full can of pumpkin but that’s OK.
 Leftover canned pumpkin can be frozen in an airtight container, or here’s what you can do with leftover pumpkin.